-MAP 6 - Local Strategic Corridors and Enhancement Zones for Green Infrastructure
+MAP 6 - Local Strategic Corridors and Enhancement Zones for Green

 9.10 Herefordshire Council's Green Infrastructure Strategy defines a range of corridors and zones.
 The Strategy was produced before the inception of neighbourhood plans although it acknowledges that the strategy needs to be developed further, including to provide guidance on measures that might be introduced to retain and enhance important characteristics, opportunities, and associated management measures.
-Map 6 identifies Local Strategic Corridors (LSCs) and Local Enhancement Zones (LEZs) for Ledbury, and Appendix 2 defines objectives for these corridors and zones, including for additional areas identified through further analysis and supported by the local community.
+Map 6 identifies Local Strategic Corridors (LSCs) and Local Enhancement Zones (LEZs) for Ledbury, and Appendix 2 defines objectives for these corridors and zones, including for additional areas identified through further analysis and supported by the local community19.
 The enhancement zones comprise those areas where change is expected either through proposals in this NDP or outline planning permissions that have been granted.
 They are 'areas where the provision of green infrastructure is required to create the most sustainable living and working places'.
 They provide opportunities to improve a range of measures to benefit green infrastructure, including access to natural green space.
 Other benefits include contributing towards mitigating the effects of climate change as well as promoting social cohesion, economic vitality, alternative means of movement and transport, and functional, healthy places.
+Flood resilience schemes may be beneficial within some of the corridors, and it is not the intention of preventing these where schemes do not adversely impact the primary function of the green space.